danchoi/mustache-haskell/README.md

 # text-mustache

-A Haskell implementation of Mustache templates.
+A Haskell implementation of mustache templates

-More information forthcoming
+Currently not production

+time dist mus2 test/tmpl1 < test/input1

+Should be renamed parse template or something dist mus < test/tmpl1